Reporting Square Footage in Canopy MLS

 Garage SqFt: Includes attached and detached garage square footage, above- or below-grade.

 Second Living Quarters Fields and Square Footage: 2LQ HLA and 2LQ Non-HLA SqFt is not included in the TotalPrimaryHLA and Total Non-HLA SqFt.
-However, Canopy MLS does include 2LQ HLA in the TotalPropertyHLA calculation, and 2LQ Bedrooms, Total Full Baths and Total Half Baths can be included in the Total Bedrooms, Total Full Baths and Total Half Baths because those are manual-entry fields and are not auto-calculated.
+However, Canopy MLS does include 2LQ HLA in the TotalPropertyHLA calculation.
+2LQ Bedrooms, Total Full Baths and Total Half Baths are automatically included in the calculations for Total Bedrooms, Total Full Baths and Total Half Baths fields.

 In addition there is a field called “2nd Living Quarters” with these choices: None, Connected, Guest House, Main Level, Main Level Garage, Upper Level Garage, Not Connected, Room w/ Private Bath, Separate Living Quarters, Separate Entrance, Separate Kitchen Facilities, Separate Utilities and See Agent.